Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Hurricanes Advanced Stats

-- In the last 10 games, the Hurricanes have scored 0.3 fewer goals per game than their season average.
+- In the past 10 games, the Hurricanes have scored 0.3 fewer goals per game than their season average.

 - The team's goal differential is seventh-best in the league at +52.